txdat/notes/obsidian/engineering/programming languages/javascript-typescript/typescript-fundamental.md

 	- difference between class and interface in TS
 		- purpose
 			- class: create object with properties and methods (blueprint of object)
-			- interface: define struct of object (how object works)
+			- interface: define structure of object (how object works)
 		- implementation
 			- class: contains both properties and methods
 			- interface: contains neither properties nor methods, only describe structure
 		- inheritance
-			- class: support inhertance from other class (only 1)
+			- class: support inheritance from other class (only 1)
 			- interface: only extend without any implementation, can be extended from multiple interfaces
 		- usage
 			- class: for creating object with data and behavior